To start a gift-wrapping business, you need the read this blog thoroughly.

 step 2: Come up with a business name

 Before you start marketing, it’s important to come up with a good name for your business.
-It is recommended that you look at the following when choosing your new business name:
+If you are running a business, you must have a good name for your business.

 - Is it easy to spell and pronounce?